Round and Bipartize for Vertex Cover Approximation: Round and Bipartize

 We now construct $\rho - 2$ additional covers with the help of the layers.
-If $\rho \neq 2$, fix a $j \in [\rho - 2]$, and start the cover $S_j$ by taking the two consecutive layers $\mathcal{L}_{2j-1}$ and $\mathcal{L}_{2j}$.
-Complete this cover by taking remaining layers alternatively (hence always skipping one) until covering every edge of the graph.
-Notice that this cover has an empty intersection with $N(v_p)$.
-By counting its weight in terms of the dual values on the edges, $S_j$ counts every edge in $E' $ once, except for the edges in $E[\mathcal{L}_{2j-1}, \mathcal{L}_{2j}]$, which it counts twice.
-The weight of the cover is thus
+If $\rho \neq 2$, fix a $j \in [\rho - 2]$, and start the cover $U_j$ by taking the two consecutive layers $\mathcal{L}_{2j-1}$ and $\mathcal{L}_{2j}$.
+Complete this cover by taking remaining layers alternatingly (hence always skipping one) until covering every edge of the graph.
+Notice that this cover has an empty intersection with $N(v_S)$.
+We then have that